SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 ### Wave FFT

 An alternative way of entering data is using a separate application "WaveFFT.exe" (WAV file to Fast Fourier Transform).
-It can load a WAV file, observe its waveform, select a fragment of the sample sequence (FFT support number of samples equal to natural power of 2, this is supported by the UI), perform FFT, observe resulting spectrum and save this data in the format of Sound Builder instrument data file.
+It can load a WAV file, observe its waveform, select a fragment of the sample sequence (FFT supports a number of samples equal to the natural power of 2, this is supported by the U), perform FFT, observe resulting spectrum and save this data in the format of Sound Builder instrument data file.

 Typically, the data file created with WaveFFT serves as a starting point.
-Another way to start is to use some sample files downloadable with this article.
+Another way to start creating some instrument data is using sample files downloadable with this article.

 This application could be a matter of a separate article.
-In brief, this is a .NET Core WPF application, so it can be executed on different platforms without the rebuild.
-Presently, it includes Windows, Linux, and Mac OS.
-The appropriate [framework](https://en.wikipedia.org/wiki/.NET_Core) needs to be installed.
+In brief, this is a .NET WPF application, so it can be executed on different platforms without the rebuild.
+The appropriate [framework](https://en.wikipedia.org/wiki/.NET) needs to be installed.

+The build is set to .NET v.&thinsp;5.0.
+It should build and work for later .NET versions.
+To change the target .NET version, one would need to change only one line in "WaveFFT/Directory.Build.props".

 ![Wave FFT](WaveFFT.png)